flashingpumpkin/django-socialregistration/README.md

 		socialregistration.signals.connect
 		socialregistration.signals.login

-The signal handles needs to handle three arguments, and can listen on specific profiles:
+The signal handlers needs to accept three arguments, and can listen on specific profiles:

 		from socialregistration import signals
 		from socialregistration import models